-Ensure that your engine is turned off before putting the seal leak product.
+Ensure that your engine is turned off before adding the seal leak product.
 Add some more coolant before you turn on the engine.
-Let the seal leak liquid to run for 10 to 15 minutes before driving off.
+Let the seal leak liquid run for 10 to 15 minutes before driving off.
 Note that this is only a temporary solution and more leaks can be visible in the future.

 You can use a radiator epoxy to seal any visible cracks.
 The radiator epoxy will not work effectively if the area you are working on is dirty.
 The first thing you will need to do is clean the cracked area with a damp cloth.

 Knead the epoxy and apply on the cracked area until it is about 1/8 inch thick.
 Allow the epoxy to settle overnight before running the car’s engine.